Who we are

 Andrea Ghianda, Project Manager

-Andrea Ghianda coordinates the organisation of SDA events and publications while maintaining relations with speakers, participants and SDA members.
+Andrea Ghianda coordinates the organization of SDA events and publications while maintaining relations with speakers, participants and SDA members.
 He studied Political Science at the Università degli Studi di Pavia in Italy, where he was also a member of a political communication research team.
 He worked for two years as Project Coordinator for an Italian company in the field of marketing and event organisation.
 Additionally, he also worked for two years as Project Coordinator at the European Security Round Table in Brussels.
 He speaks English, French and Italian.

 Contact: andrea.ghianda(at)securitydefenceagenda.org

-Areva Paronjana, Project Assistant
+Florian Bauernfeind, Project Assistant

 Contact: sda2(at)securitydefenceagenda.org